 Let the Good Times Roll: Louisiana Grills Country Smoker CS 450

 Louisiana Grills was one of the first companies to muscle in on Traeger's one-brand show.
 The smallish CS 450 is one of its more popular models.
 In 2014, Louisiana upgraded all of its pellet smokers to include digital touch-pad controllers with integrated meat probes.
 Set it and forget it; the thermostat will maintain cooking temperature just like your indoor kitchen oven does.
 As a safety feature, the meat probe can be set for your desired target temp.
-When the internal meat temp rises to within 10°F of the target, the controller automatically drops the smoker down to 170°F to avoid overcooking.
+When the internal meat temp rises to within 10°F of the target, the controller automatically drops the smoker down to 170°F (77°C) to avoid overcooking.

 Most pellet smokers have a flat drip plate under the cooking grate that diffuses heat and catches grease and gunk.
 Louisiana uses a curved "Arched Flavor Guard" that mirrors the shape of the lid.
-It claims that this design presents a larger surface for meat drippings to sizzle and enhance flavor.
+The company claims that this design presents a larger surface for meat drippings to sizzle and enhance flavor.
 The Flavor Guard also has a section over the fire pot that can slide out of the way to expose large, slotted openings, which allow meats to sear over open flame.

 Cooking Area: 497 square inches (about 24 burgers)